11 Common Hydrangea Pests: How to Prevent and Treat Them

 Slugs typically attack younger hydrangea foliage.
 They prefer to munch on decaying foliage so keeping your gardens clear of litter is very important.
 You may notice slug damage by spotting some ragged edged leaves, and holes in the leaves.
 You may also notice the large bugs themselves, or the slimy path they leave behind.

 Slugs like to hang out in dark damp areas.
 Keeping the garden clear of plant debris is a good start.
 Keeping the leaves dry by watering only the base of the plant will limit hiding places for slugs as well.
-Copper tape deters slugs, you can also use other copper gardening decor.
-Spraying soapy water on the leaves can also help get

 Spider Mite

-Spider mites are yet another insect that is very common in gardens and can be destructive if left untreated.
+Spider mites are yet another insect that is common in gardens and can be destructive if left untreated.
 Their favorite hosts are plants that have been stressed by heat and drought.

 These insects are tiny and you will likely notice signs of them and not the actual insect.
 Spider mites use webbing to protect themselves as well as their eggs.
 Oftentimes this webbing will be noticeable.
 Their feeding will give leaves a freckled appearance.